 Narrow road enclosed with drystone walls.
-Identifiable on the 1810 map and probably dates to at least the late 18th century.
-Much of the surrounding land has been enclosed since that date so it is possible that the drystone walls originated in the 18th century, although they must have been constantly rebuilt.
-A short section of wall will have to be dismantled during the works and should be rebuilt in the same style.
+The road is identifiable on the 1810 map, but sales documents in the Mostyn Papers suggest it dates to at least the 16th century.
+Much of the surrounding land has been enclosed since that date so it is possible that the drystone walls originated in the 16th century, although they must have been constantly rebuilt.